Łachwa Ghetto: Background

 The first Jews settled in Łachwa, Crown of the Kingdom of Poland, after the Khmelnytsky Uprising (1648–1650).
 In 1795 there were 157 tax-paying Jewish citizens in Łachwa; already a majority of its inhabitants.
 Main sources of income were trade in agricultural products and in fishing, expanded into meat and wax production, tailoring, and transportation services.
 Several decades after the Partitions of Poland by Russia, Prussia and Austria, the railway line Vilna-Luninets-Rivne extended to Łachwa, helping local economies withstand the downturn.
 In 1897 there were 1,057 Jews in the town.

 After the formation of Second Polish Republic in the aftermath of World War I in 1918, Łachwa became part of the Polesie Voivodeship in the Eastern Borderlands area of Poland.
-According to the Polish census of 1921, Łachwa population was 33 per cent Jewish.
+According to the Polish census of 1921, Łachwa's population was 33 per cent Jewish.
 Eliezer Lichtenstein was the last rabbi before the Soviet invasion of Poland in 1939.
 After the Soviet-German invasion of Poland, Łachwa was annexed by the Soviet Union and became part of Belorussian SSR.